 4.1 Estimating the expected levels of infrastructure

 At the core of our forecasts of the expected levels of infrastructure is a set of estimated equations embedded within a set of accounting relationships.
-The equations are presented below.
+The equations are presented here.

 Additional elements beyond the estimated equations are involved in specifying the expected values of infrastructure, and we handle some of these elements algorithmically.
 For instance, the base year calculated estimations will most often not match exactly the historical data for countries in the base year.
 Each country has peculiarities that differentiate it from the “typical pattern”; among the factors not captured by our equations for estimating the base year country values are many aspects of geography, culture, and unique historical development paths.
 And sometimes, of course, data errors account for such differences.